RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-FAQ.rst

 OpenMP is undefined when compiling with fopenmp
 -------------------------------------------------------

-When compiling an OpenMP source file with `hipcc -fopenmp`, the compiler may generate error if there is a reference to the `_OPENMP` macro.
-This is due to a limitation in hipcc that treats any source file type (e.g., `.cpp`) as an HIP translation unit leading to some conflicts with the OpenMP language switch.
-If the OpenMP source file doesn't contain any HIP language construct, you could workaround this issue by adding the `-x c++` switch to force the compiler to treat the file as regular C++.
+When compiling an OpenMP source file with `hipcc -fopenmp`, the compiler may generate an error if there is a reference to the `_OPENMP` macro.
+This is due to a limitation in hipcc that treats any source file type (e.g., `.cpp`) as HIP translation unit leading to some conflicts with the OpenMP language switch.
+If the OpenMP source file doesn't contain any HIP language construct, you could work around this issue by adding the `-x c++` switch to force the compiler to treat the file as regular C++.

 Another approach would be to guard the OpenMP code with `#ifdef _OPENMP` so that the code block is disabled when compiling for the GPU.
 The `__HIP_DEVICE_COMPILE__` macro defined by the HIP compiler when compiling the GPU code could also be used for guarding code paths specific to the host or the GPU.